 - The Gihon spring represents the 5 fold ministries and gifts of the Body of Christ, His Church.
 Powerful and upwelling these gifts and ministries supply sustenance and support for any living church.
 Without them any church will die – or was never living in the first place.

 - The tunnel represents a means of enabling the 5 fold ministries and spiritual gifts to function or be channelled into a church.
 I believe Paul has shown us how this is done using the model of church meetings he describes in 1 Cor.
 14:26- 40.

 - The Pool of Siloam is the healing place for the saints in the midst of the church.
 The 5 fold ministries and spiritual gifts are functioning in it and people are being healed, set free and delivered.

-The literal tunnel in Jerusalem run for 500m under the wall of the city and the waters emerged, gently flowing, in the centre of Jerusalem.
+The literal tunnel in Jerusalem runs for 500m under the wall of the city and the waters emerge, gently flowing, in the centre of Jerusalem.
 However the work required to build it took two teams of workers coming at it from both directions and meeting in the middle.
 They didn’t have tunnel boring machines so this was wielding pickaxes and sledgehammers, blow by blow at the rock that underlaid the city’s foundations.
 There was risk involved.
 No doubt many said at the time it was too dangerous.
 Perhaps some lives were lost.
 But the results made it all worthwhile.